Harmony in the Garden Blog

 Creating a rain garden

-I’ve had amazing luck with two types of Bluestar – amsonia ‘Blue Ice’ (left) and amsonia hubrichtii (above.)
+I’ve had fantastic luck with two types of Bluestar – amsonia ‘Blue Ice’ (left) and amsonia hubrichtii (above.)

 Creating a rain garden